 Issues With the American Public School System

-(THE DAVINCI-CHARLOTTESVILLE) - The American public school system is far from perfect, but the list of top issues is constantly changing.
+The American public school system is far from perfect, but the list of top issues is constantly changing.
 Some say that the emphasis on standardized testing is destroying the quality of public education while others believe that schools are too crowded and parents are too uninvolved.
 The fact of the matter is that each public school system has its own problems depending on where it is located, the local demographics, the amount of funding it receives, and a myriad of other factors.

 If you were to ask parents from one hundred different school districts about the problems they see with the public school system, you would probably get 100 different responses.
 Although there are many different problems with the American public school system, recent data collected from the Programme for International Student Assessment (PISA) shows that the academic performance of American students is significantly lower than their international counterparts.
 School systems are evaluated on a wide variety of factors, but there are some issues that tend to fly under the radar which still have a significant impact.